Dogue Brasileiro: History

 Although the results were promising, Pedro was not yet sure if the same results could also be achieved by using other similar kinds of breeds.
 Therefore, he crossed several Bull Boxers with the American Staffordshire Terrier and noticed that at least in the first generation, the characteristics remained the same.
 However, no more American Staffordshire Terrier crosses were made in the following generations and soon the studbook was closed to continue the breeding solely by using already existing Bull Boxers.

 The Brazilian Bull Boxer Club was founded in 1986 and its president is Pedro Ribeiro Dantas himself.
 The breed was officially accepted by the CBKC in 1999 and the today's version of the breed standard was published in 2007.
 Nowadays there are 2000 pure-bred dogs in the official registry of the Bull Boxer Club – however, the number also includes many dogs that have already died.
-There are breeders in many different states of Brazil and the breed has grown popularity since the 1990s.
+There are breeders in many different states of Brazil and the breed has grown in popularity since the 1990s.
 Although the Dogue Brasileiro is not recognized by the FCI, it does not bother Brazilian breeders and fanciers of the breed: actually, the president of the Bull Boxer Club has stated that the FCI's current principles do not meet with the breeding philosophy of the Dogue Brasileiro.